 During the period between 14 May and 17 June, Waccamaw engaged in shakedown training at Guantanamo Bay; then proceeded to Norfolk, Va., her new home port, for a period of upkeep and acceptance trials.
 On 13 July, she sailed for the Boston Naval Shipyard for post-shakedown availability which lasted from 19 July through 9 November.
 On 14 November, Waccamaw returned to Norfolk and underwent type training and services before serving as a replenishment ship for the primary recovery group assigned to the Gemini VI and VII space missions.
 She returned to Norfolk on 19 December and spent the remainder of 1965 in type training and services.

 On 4 May 1966, Waccamaw departed Norfolk destined for the Mediterranean.
-She was the first "jumbo oiler" to operate with the 6th Fleet.
+She was the first "jumbo oiler" to operate with the Sixth Fleet.
 During her Mediterranean cruise, she steamed in excess of 20,000 miles, refueled 256 ships, and pumped more than 32 million gallons of fuel oil.
-On 20 October, she returned to the Norfolk Naval Station, then proceeded to the Norfolk Naval Shipyard to repair the damage sustained in a minor collision with Noa (DD-841).
+On 20 October, she returned to the Norfolk Naval Station, then proceeded to the Norfolk Naval Shipyard, Portsmouth, Va., to repair the damage sustained in a minor collision with the destroyer Noa (DD-841).

 During January and February of 1970, Waccamaw continued a period of tender availability.
 After a fuel lift at Craney Island, she departed on 5 March for a Mediterranean deployment.
 However, problems with her feed pumps forced Waccamaw to return to Norfolk.
 Repairs completed, she again set sail for the Mediterranean on 17 March and arrived at Rota, Spain, 12 days later.
-On 7 April, Waccamaw was honored by the visits of the Vice Chief of Naval Operations and the Commander, 6th Fleet.
-On 22 May, Admiral Zumwalt, Chief of Naval Operations, visited Waccamaw, high-lining on board from Julius A. Purer (DEG-6).
+On 7 April, Waccamaw was honored by the visits of the Vice Chief of Naval Operations and the Commander, Sixth Fleet.
+On 22 May, Admiral Elmo R. Zumwalt, Chief of Naval Operations, visited Waccamaw, high-lining on board from the guided missile escort ship Julius A. Purer (DEG-6).

 During the next month, Waccamaw operated in the Jacksonville, Fla., operations area.
 Upon her return to Norfolk, the ship remained in port for repairs until 28 June.